Fagear/Beta10Pin/README.md

 If camera is switched into "*power save*" mode or gets disconnected, the adapter goes into "**power save pause**" mode.
 The same happens if "**paused recording**" mode was held for more than 2 minutes.
 In this mode VTR keeps tape loaded in but stops the drum and deactivates most of the circuits, dropping power consumption five-fold.

 When in "**paused recording**" or "**power save pause**" modes "*RR*" button can be pressed and held on the camera (if it's present).
 That puts adapter into "**record review**" mode when the VTR switches to playback in reverse and displays what was just recorded in camera's viewfinder.
-As soon as "*RR*" button gets released, adapter returns into "**paused recording**" mode and the VTR is once again put into "*record + pause*" from current place on the tape.
+If record button is pressed while "*RR*" button is held, playback direction is reversed.
+As soon as "*RR*" button gets released adapter goes into short "**pause**" and then returns into "**paused recording**" mode putting the VTR once again into "*record + pause*" from current place on the tape.
 While VTR switches from recording to playback and vice versa the tally light on the camera blinks fast.

-If any abnormal situation occurs, the adapter senses it and falls back into "**error**" mode which is indicated by slow blinking of the tally light on the camera.
+If any abnormal situation occurs, the adapter senses that and falls into "**error**" mode which is indicated by slow blinking of the tally light on the camera.
 VTR should unload the tape and stop. "**Error**" mode can be cleared by single press of the record button on the camera.

 Examples of the sources of the error:
-- Trying to start recording without a tape in the VTR
+- Trying to start recording without a tape in the VTR (*error code 1*)
-- Trying to record on a write-protected tape
+- Trying to record on a write-protected tape (*error code 2*)
-- "**Camera**" switch was moved from "***Remote***" position and adapter lost control over the VTR
+- VTR or tape malfunction (*error code 3*)
-- VTR or tape malfunction
+- "**Camera**" switch was moved from "***Remote***" position and adapter lost control over the VTR (*error code 4*)

 If battery level gets too low, adapter makes a short blink of the tally light once a second.

 ### Direct mode

-If the VTR does not have a serial link (or the link has failed for any reason) adapter senses it and falls back into "direct" control mode.
+If the VTR does not have a serial link (or the link has failed for any reason) adapter senses that and falls back into "direct" control mode.
 In this mode adapter operates more or less like **CMA-1010**.

 The only control mechanism in this mode is "pause" wire in the 10-pin connector (pin 6) with no feedback from a VTR to a camera.
-No monitoring of the VTR state is available in this mode.
+No monitoring of the VTR state and no direct control of VTR mode is available in this mode.

 With every press of record button on the camera adapter will toggle "pause" signal to the VTR and tally light on the camera.
 If VTR was in "**paused recording**" mode it will go into "**recording**" mode, if VTR was in "**recording**" mode it will go into "**paused recording**" mode.
 If there was no tape in the VTR or recording mode was not armed probably nothing will happen on the VTR side (while tally light could still light up) leading to loss of video material.